amitmavgupta/azure-bicep/README.md

 You will also get to learn how to deploy an AKS cluster using the other AKS CNI's like:

-* Kubenet in IPv4 and Dual Stock mode
 * Bring your own CNI (BYOCNI)
 * Bring your own CNI (BYOCNI) with Azure Linux as the host OS